xrowgmbh/regexpline/trunk/extension/regexpline/docs/readme.txt

 These features are NOT available yet, but they're coming.

 (- Support for multiple regular expressions)*
-(- i18n support)*

 *: If needed

 Requirements
 ------------
-- A suitable eZ publish version: 3.6.x; 3.7.x might also work but is untested.
+- A suitable eZ publish version: 3.6.x; 3.7.x has also been used during development.
 - Knowledge of Perl Compatible Regular Expression syntax (http://www.php.net/manual/en/ref.pcre.php)